Skip to main content

 In my role at UNHCR, the UN Refugee Agency, I was able to provide vital support to refugees in the MENA region, especially in the wake of the Syrian, Yemeni, and Iraqi crises.
 The Chevening Scholarship was an ideal fit for my personal and professional journey, granting me the opportunity to enrich my comprehension of conflict and humanitarian action.
 It will now empower me to effect more substantial change in the lives of those individuals affected by crises.

-The second thing I would say is that this is not an easy field to choose.
+International development is not an easy field to choose.
 There are many things currently happening in the areas of conflict and humanitarian action, and you need to be passionate about these topics.
 It’s a great choice if you want to make a positive change in the world and recognise that the field is always changing, and that you are adapting to these changes.

 More student stories